jcwangxp/Crossline/README.md

 Shortcut                | Action
 ---------               | ------
 Ctrl-P, Up              |   Fetch previous line in history.
-Ctrl-N, Down            |   Fetch next line in history.
-Alt-<,  PgUp            |   Move to first line in history.
+(Up works when cursor in first line or end of last line) Ctrl-N, Down            |   Fetch next line in history.
+(Down works when cursor in last line) Alt-<,  PgUp            |   Move to first line in history.
 Alt->,  PgDn            |   Move to end of input history.
 Ctrl-R, Ctrl-S          |   Search history.